Hong Kong restaurant group's Covid-19 bible sweeps the world

 When co-founders Asim Hussain and Christopher Mark got wind of a highly contagious virus across the border in mainland China, the restaurateurs immediately set to work.

-Hong Kong's Black Sheep Restaurants recommend eateries implement temperature checks at the door.
+Hong Kong's Black Sheep Restaurants group recommends eateries check diners' temperatures before allowing entry.

 Courtesy Black Sheep Restaurants